 You can begin this process by asking Gen Z’s for feedback.
 In a recent Accenture survey it was found that “40 percent of Gen Z’s will provide feedback often or very often” and that “the most popular method they use is writing reviews on retailer websites.
 In addition, they’re also more likely to offer feedback via Tweets or posts to Facebook and Snapchat.”
 Utilize a team member to manage the feedback and implement change where needed to show the value of customer comments.
 Have team members respond in a personalized way online and offline and try to have one on one conversations as often as you can.

-By showcasing an authentic personality and by personalizing their experience, they’ll feel more connected to your brand, leading to a more loyal customer.
+By showcasing an authentic personality and by personalizing their experience, they’ll feel more connected to your dealership, leading to a more loyal customer.

 Be Active on Social